Datatypes

 for the rocks around Great Falls (near Washington D.C.)

-The description should provide a concise overview that whould be relevant to someone using the approach: - is it a trail, access road, paved street, or something else? - what quality is the trail in? - it the approach quality unpredictable, e.g., does it wash out in heavy rain? does it get overgrown in the summer? - other noteworthy features...
+The description should be a concise overview. - is it a trail, access road, paved street, or something else? - what quality is the trail in? - it the trail quality unpredictable, e.g., does it wash out in heavy rain? does it get overgrown in the summer? - other noteworthy features...

 Examples